 Outline.

-1. Joel’s Prophecy: “I will pour out of my Spirit”
+1. Joel’s Prophecy: “I will pour out of my Spirit.”

-2. John’s Prediction: “Ye shall be baptized”
+2. John’s Prediction: “Ye shall be baptized.”

-3. Jesus’ Promise: “Ye shall receive power”
+3. Jesus’ Promise: “Ye shall receive power.”

-Remarks.
+Introductory Remarks.

-1. In our lesson today we are going to be discussing the theme: “Ye shall receive power.”
-This lesson will address the “who” it was, that Jesus made this promise.
-After 2000 years have passed, many today are still claiming; that they have “received power,” as a result of the “Holy Ghost” baptism.
-We will look into the prophecy of this baptism; consider John the Baptist’s prediction of it; and finally explore the promise Jesus made: “That ye shall receive power, after that the Holy Ghost comes upon you.”
+1. Today's lesson will discuss the theme: “Ye shall receive power.”
+This lesson will address the “who” it was that Jesus made this promise.
+After 2000 years have passed, many today still claim that they have “received power” due to the “Holy Ghost” baptism.
+We will look into the prophecy of this baptism, consider John the Baptist’s prediction, and finally explore the promise Jesus made: “That ye shall receive power, after that the Holy Ghost comes upon you.”

-2. First, we will consider Joel’s prophecy, regarding the “outpouring of the Holy Spirit upon all flesh.”
-He wrote: “It shall come to pass afterward, that I will pour out of my Spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: and also upon the servants and upon the handmaids in those days will I pour out of My Spirit, and they shall prophesy,” Joel 2:28-29.
+2. First, we will consider Joel’s prophecy regarding the “outpouring of the Holy Spirit upon all flesh.”
+He wrote: “It shall come to pass afterward, that I will pour out of my Spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: and also, upon the servants and the handmaids in those days will I pour out of My Spirit, and they shall prophesy,” Joel 2:28-29.
 Joel and others prophesied of this event, and the “pouring out” of the Holy Spirit, upon all flesh.
 We will answer the questions set forth by those claiming this prophecy is yet being fulfilled.

 BODY OF LESSON